umr4nlp/umr-guidelines/guidelines.md

 idiomatic expressions which cannot be semantically decomposed felicitously.
-In [\[2-2-1 (3)\]](#2-2-1 (3)), for instance, *elvongkeskama tayep* is a multi-word expression which literally and compositionally means "cause (someone) to be just across", but its idiomatic meaning is "rescue".
+In [\[2-2-1 (3)\]](#2-2-1 (3)), for instance, *elvongkeskama tayep* is a multi-word expression which literally and compositionally means "cause (someone) to arrive across", but its idiomatic meaning is "rescue".
 The two words are therefore annotated together as a multi-word expression with a single meaning.
 Some further specifications are made in UMR with regards to the annotation of